Paul Kemp’s Blue Suit Jacket and Corvette in The Rum Diary

 Kemp’s white polo also has a 3-button placket, but he only fastens the bottom button.
 The patch breast pocket has a pointed bottom.

-One of the most distinctive parts of Kemp’s costuming is his pair of vintage Sol Amor wraparound sunglasses with their gold frame across the front and brown bubble lenses.
+One of the most distinctive parts of Kemp’s costuming is his pair of vintage “Spectacular”-style sport sunglasses, likely made by Renauld (though Sol Amor is a possibility), with their gold wraparound frame across the front and brown bubble lenses.
 According to Atwood:

 He really feels clothes more than he looks at them.
 You know, we had these great sunglasses for him and his hair was kind of squished back and the guy came to life!
 It usually happens pretty quickly with Johnny.
 He has this feeling for who his character is.

-The “futuristic” look of the sunglasses nicely ties into the space age craze of the late 1950s and early 1960s which was all over pop culture at the time from songs like The Tornadoes’ “Telstar” (which is used earlier in the film) to TV shows like The Jetsons.
+The “futuristic” look of the sunglasses nicely ties into the space age craze of the late 1950s and early 1960s which was all over pop culture at the time from songs like The Tornadoes’ “Telstar” (used earlier in the film) to TV shows like The Jetsons.

 His other accessory is a classic straw fedora with a high crown, short brim, and light brown triple-pleated puggaree ribbon (like Gatsby’s!) with a dark brown paisley pattern.
 It is not the same straw hat as he wore earlier in the film and in some promotional artwork.